Welcome to TheCountryBlues.com

 Musicologist, musician, author of Big Road Blues

 This resource is dedicated to all the old masters, the itinerant minstrels, blues shouters, songsters and pickers who never saw fame and fortune in their own time, and could hardly imagine the posthumous love and adulation that would be bestowed upon them.
 All those great “musicianers” before our time : Robert Johnson, Peetie Wheatstraw, Frank Stokes, Blind Blake, Blind Willie McTell, Blind Boy Fuller, Sleepy John Estes, Son House, Willie Brown, Muddy Waters, John Hurt, Texas Alexander, Lonnie Johnson, Tommy Johnson, Fred McDowell… and countless others…and not to forget the generations following, the people we knew and loved in our time: John Jackson, John Cephas, Jerry Ricks, Nat Reese, Flora Molton, Bill Harris, Archie Edwards, Sonny Terry & Brownie McGhee, Big Joe Williams, Connie Williams, on and on.
 We love and miss you.
-We also tip our hat to all the blues musicologists worldwide.
+We also tip our hat to all the blues musicologists worldwide, whether the academics, the writers or those who simply followed out of love and passion.

 “Never play a note you don’t believe.”